Last Updated on

-Sao Tome & Principe, often just called Sao Tome, is the second smallest country in Africa only after Seychelles.
+Sao Tome & Principe, often just called Sao Tome a tinny island nation and the second smallest country in Africa only after Seychelles.
 A country that most people would have a problem pinpointing on a map.

 But be aware: Sao Tome is far from being a budget-friendly destination.
 In fact, it’s one of the most expensive destinations I have ever visited.
 It’s also home to some of the best and most exclusive chocolate in the world as well as world-class coffee.